 The last thing you’d ever invite into your home is a moocher.
 Yet we can’t get away from them.
-Our world is filled with the little monsters, and they can be pretty nasty.
+Parasites: our world is filled with the little monsters, and they can be pretty nasty.
 Where in the world did they come from?

 We have all been exposed to parasites at one time or another.
 Perhaps your dog or cat has come home with hookworms or roundworms—or even you’ve been told you were the unwilling host of lice or fleas!
 They’re everywhere.
 In fact, far more parasites inhabit our planet than nonparasites, and three out of every five people are host to at least one.
 What a miserable thought!